kvalle/greetr/blogpost.md

 ```

 Now we have a fresh virtual Python environment where we can install anything, without worrying what other libraries (or in which versions) other applications install in their environments.
-The prompt should now have changed to indicate that we are currently working in the `greetr` environment.
+The prompt should have changed to indicate that we are currently working in the `greetr` environment.
-You change this by using the command `deactivate`, and re-enter the environment by calling `workon greetr`.
+You leave the virtual environment by using the command `deactivate`, and re-enter it by calling `workon greetr`.

 Next we'll need to install the dependencies.
 Greetr comes with the file [requirements.txt](https://github.com/kvalle/greetr/blob/master/requirements.txt), which lists everything you need to install.